 Is there evidence of either Orphism or the Eleusinian Mysteries in archaic Lydia?
 Do we have knowledge of the religion practiced by, say, Croesus, and whether or not the Lydian kings of that time were especially pious?
 I read somewhere that Dionysus had Anatolian roots, and I am wondering where I can learn more.

 I am applying for disability and just received mail that informed be that I would have to have a mental and physical exam.
 I understand that this is the usual procedure.
 What I am not happy about is that my "mental exam" is taking place in a mega church. [more inside]

 Can anyone tell me what this bumper sticker is about.
 I mean, clearly it's a riff on the Jesus fish, but I would like to know what the joke is (if there is one).
+Thanks in advance!

 How have you gone about investigating your moments of childhood religious doubt as an adult?
 Interested in why I "gave up" Christianity but cannot remember my actual process of thoughts and feelings.
 Snowflake details inside. [more inside]

 An older family member has died.
 We'll be traveling to attend the viewing and funeral, which will be heavily religious.
 My 7-year-old daughter didn't know this family member, but has reacted very negatively to the idea of death in the past (long stretches spent sobbing in my arms).
 We are agnostic, with one of us leaning heavily towards atheism.
 I could use suggestions on how to talk with my little girl about these things. [more inside]

 Hello, I am looking to find out what this tag reads in English: http://oi44.tinypic.com/w2j8t0.jpg Thanks very much to anyone who speaks Arabic and can translate this.
 Thanks